-Nicki Minaj Shares Photo With Nas After Split From Meek Mill, Are They Dating?
+Nicki Minaj Shares Photo With Nas After Split From Meek Mill — Are They Dating?

 — Celly Cell (@Cellshock7) May 10, 2017

-It appears that Nicki and Nas were not along.
+It appears that Nicki and Nas were not alone.
 DJ Statik Selektah was on the opposite end of the table and shared a selfie of the dinner.

 A post shared by Statik Selektah (@statikselekt) on